-A photo of a giant mushroom eclipsing a group of people allegedly shows the largest living thing in the world.
-Are the photo and the accompanying story real or a hoax?
+A photo of a giant mushroom - large enough to eclipse a group of people - allegedly shows the largest living thing in the world.
+It is real or just another internet hoax?

 The story is real but the photo is fake.

-As first reported all the way back in August of 2000, the world’s “largest living thing” is indeed the honey mushroom (Armillaria ostoyae) of Oregon.
+As first reported in August 2000, the world’s “largest living thing” is the honey mushroom (Armillaria ostoyae) of Oregon.
 It covers 2200 acres and is estimated to be over 2400 years old.
-A paragraph from the story linked above has been circulating online for years, which is in fact accurate.
-It includes, however, a fake photo of a single, giant mushroom that completely misrepresents the story and the honey mushroom.
-The story included with the photo is:
+A paragraph from the story linked above has been circulating online for years, which is an accurate description of the “world’s largest thing.”
+The shared story, however, often includes a fake photo of a single, giant mushroom that completely misrepresents the story and the honey mushroom.
+The story included with the photo reads:

 Oregon’s monster mushroom is world’s biggest living thing